owen-kellie-smith/reservation/README.md

 1. Add  wfLoadExtension( 'Reservation' );   to your LocalSettings.php.
 1. Go to the new Special page (check in the special pages for "Reservation").

+## How to run the unit tests

+1. In your MediaWiki core folder, run (in the command line) php tests/phpunit/phpunit.php extensions/Reservation/tests/phpunit/